automatiko-io/automatiko-engine/CONTRIBUTING.md

 # How to contribute

 There are many ways you can contribute to the project.
-It certainly does not mean you must contribute code (though it's more than welcome :)).
+It certainly does not mean you must contribute code (though it's more than welcome:)).

 Let's have a look at various options...